 But in the end, getting a feel for the software will help you see if it’s the right fit for your establishment.
 We recommend trialling a few options before committing to a plan.

-Each criteria gets a score ranging between 1 and 5, resulting in one overall star rating reflecting the EPOS’s value for a coffee shop or café.
+Each criterion gets a score between 1 and 5, resulting in one overall star rating reflecting the EPOS’s value for a coffee shop or café.

 Lightspeed Restaurant – all-rounder with add-ons